Costa del Sol

-Lagos is an exciting town with fantastic beaches, fun nightlife, and a popular marina, perfect for your villa holiday.
-It also has a fascinating historical past which you can see in its architecture with elaborate churches, elegant Art Noveau styling and the remains of Roman walls.
+Lagos is an exciting town with fantastic beaches, fun nightlife, and a popular marina.
+When you're on a Lagos villa holiday, you'll be exploring the town's fascinating historical past which you can see in its architecture with elaborate churches, elegant Art Noveau styling and the remains of Roman walls.
 Fishing is still central to life in in Lagos and you can experience it through the local cuisine which has several specialties celebrating its heritage.
 The Western Algarve is becoming known for watersports and fashionable beach bars which are attracting younger visitors.
 The main beach is Meia Praia, a sandy strip that runs for 4 kilometres to the east of Lagos.
 Close to Lagos, there are a number of small coves to explore.
 If you want a break from sunbathing, try taking a hike in the mountains for some stunning scenery.

 In the centre of Lagos is the weekly fresh fruit and fish market, as well as plenty of souvenir shops.
 There are narrow cobbled streets and an array of whitewashed boutiques selling traditional Algarve handcrafted gifts.
-On the outskirts, you’ll find large supermarkets for villa grocery shopping.
+On the outskirts, you’ll find large supermarkets for stocking your Lagos villa.

 The town is very lively in the evenings with a carnival atmosphere attracting a young international crowd.
 Explore the beautiful stylish marina with its trendy bistros and charming waterside bars.
 The restaurants that overlook the water offer a stunning setting for an evening meal and are the perfect place to try local fish dishes.
 Lagos old town is filled with traditional restaurants where you can enjoy a tasty chicken Piri Piri and special cakes of the region.
 Both white and red wines are produced locally, and you’ll find them on offer in the bars around town.